Want to Make $100,000 a Year? How to Start Reselling Shoes

 Sneakers are released in limited quantities.
 As a sneaker reseller, you can purchase shoes brand new directly from retailers or manufacturers at retail prices.
 Like-new and gently-used shoes can be thrifted or purchased on any number of apps.
 You might also be able to use these apps to find a good deal from another reseller on what’s known as the “aftermarket.”

 After you’ve built your inventory, you sell your shoes directly to consumers at a markup.

 View this post on Instagram

-There was already an online presence for sneaker reselling prior to the pandemic, but in the past year Honjo says that almost everything has moved online.
+There was already an online presence for sneaker reselling prior to the pandemic, but in the past two years Honjo says that almost everything has moved online.
 As you build your inventory, he suggests looking to these retailer apps:

 - Adidas Confirmed

 “Oftentimes, obtaining sneakers direct from a retailer is the most difficult part of the process because the quantities are extremely limited and the demand is also very high,” explains Honjo.

 He says to make things easier, you can look to these aftermarket apps:

 After checking the aftermarket apps, he says you can also explore online sneaker shops, other resellers’ Instagram pages, Facebook groups and Reddit to find additional inventory.

 “Personally, I think the Goat app is the best app on the market for reselling sneakers,” Honjo says.